 A successful career as a Computer Engineer satisfied the analytical, thinking part of my brain for some time and made me plenty of money, but did little in the way of providing an emotional outlet or teaching me the skills to express what was really going on deep inside my emotional brain.

 Eventually, I burned out and had to face my internal emotional world, rather than constantly seeking external validation to provide me with a sense of safety and assuage my anxieties.

 Since then, my life's journey has been about developing my own emotional intelligence, learning to express what's really going on for me emotionally, and teaching what I've learned to other people.

 One of my most powerful mentors on my journey towards heart intelligence has been Nicholas de Castella from The Institute of Heart Intelligence.
-Nicholas is running a free online seminar on Saturday 11 October at 11.00 am Australian EDT about how to use emotional intelligence to break through barriers in your life.
-He likes to focus on creating a positive future rather than dwelling on unnecessary suffering, so although he may not talk directly about mental illness I believe what he teaches is the key to recovering your mental health.
+Nicholas teaches people like you how to use emotional intelligence to break through barriers in your life.
+He likes to focus on creating a positive future rather than dwelling on unnecessary suffering, so although he may not talk a lot directly about mental illness I believe what he teaches is the key to recovering your mental health.